defano/wyldcard/README.md

 `average`	| Returns the statistical mean of a list of numerical items.
 Example: `the average of "1,2,3,4,5"` (returns 3) or `average (93, 26, 77)` returns 65.33.
 `mouse` | Returns the current state of the left mouse button; either "up" or "down" `mouseLoc` | Returns the current location of the cursor (in coordinates relative the top-left corner of the card panel), for example: `the mouseLoc` returns "123,55"
+`mouseH` | Returns the x-coordinate of `the mouseLoc`; the number of pixels the mouse cursor is from the left border of the card.
+`mouseV` | Returns the y-coordinate of `the mouseLoc`; the number of pixels the mouse cursor is from the top border of the card.
+`clickLoc` | Returns the coordinate of the last location the user clicked the mouse.
+`clickH` | Returns the x-coordinate of the last location the user clicked the mouse.
+`clickV` | Returns the y-coordinate of the last location the user clicked the mouse.
 `tool` | Returns the name of the currently selected tool.
 Example: `if the tool is "brush" then answer "You chose the paint brush!"`
 `shiftKey` | Returns the current state of the shift key, either `up` or `down`.
 For example, `wait until the shiftKey is down`
 `commandKey` | Returns the current state of the command key (and/or 'ctrl' key on PC hardware), either `up` or `down`.
 Also available as `the cmdKey`